kayn0111034/HoyaHacks-22/README.md

 This function retrieves the office hours of a professor or TA
 - `get resources`
 Gets online resources provided by the university, such as financial aid websites, university textbooks, and more!
+- `remind me`
+Allows user to set a reminder for a certain date to help with workflow
+- + A bunch of hidden easter eggs!
+Test it yourself to find out!

 ## Tools & Languages
 - Python